 How was IDA established?

 IDA was originally established in 2009 as Labrum Wealth Management.
-In 2019 we re-branded to IDA – Intelligence Driven Advisers, LLC in order be better identify who we are and what we do for clients which is helping them create financial strategies and tailor investment portfolios to meet each client’s individual goals and objectives.
+In 2019, we re-branded to IDA – Intelligence Driven Advisers, LLC in order to better identify who we are and what we do for clients which is helping them create financial strategies and tailor investment portfolios to meet each client’s individual goals and objectives.
 As full-time, all-the-time Fiduciary Wealth Advisers, we help our clients by putting their interest first in every situation.

 Why is being a TRUE fiduciary so important?

-So, I ask you this question.
-Does it make sense to pay for and receive financial advice from someone who is not obligated to act in your best interest in every circumstance?
+So, I ask you this question: Does it make sense to pay for and receive financial advice from someone who is not obligated to act in your best interest in every circumstance?
 If you don’t believe so, then we invite you to talk to one of our advisers at IDA.

 The Investment Advisers Act of 1940 is U.S. federal law that defines the role and responsibilities of an investment adviser.
 The law was created to protect consumers against misleading and fraudulent investment advice.
 While both terms can be used interchangeably, we believe that acting under the duty of loyalty and duty of case as a full-time fiduciary is what advisers do, while operating under the “suitability” rules is what “advisors” do.
 To be clear, we are not stating this is law, just simply our view.
 However, since the act is called “Investment Advisers Act of 1940”, we think the right term is Advisers.